 - Syphilis spread from sores and can cause damage organs like the eyes, brain, and joints.

 The bacterial diseases listed above are caused by some of the most terrible bacteria on Earth.
 At present, various research and development are being done to develop a medicine that can be used to fight and eradicate them.
-But while they are still in the works the best thing you could do is to prevent yourself from getting infected.
+But while they are still in the works, the best thing you could do is prevent yourself from getting infected.
 Kill them before they might kill you!